reddypidugu/aws/README.md

 * aws-iam-authenticator - To connect with AWS cloud with IAM roles in a secured way.

-Once the cluster is up and running, we need to run the following commands to get configurations of EKS and connection with AWS cloud
+Once the cluster is up and running, we need to run the following commands to get configurations of EKS and to connect with AWS cloud

 The below commands needs to be executed to copy the EKS configuration to kubectl cli tool to get conenct with Kubernetes
 ````
 terraform output kubeconfig > ~/.kube/config
 aws eks --region us-east-1 update-kubeconfig --name terraform-eks-demo
 ````
-The below command to get config details of authentication with AWS
+The below command to get config details of authentication with AWS & deploy the config map deployment.
 ````
 terraform output config-map-aws-auth > config-map-aws-auth.yaml
 kubectl apply -f config-map-aws-auth.yaml